 Her name roughly translates to "the beautiful one is come".
 She also shares her name with a type of elongated gold bead that she was often portrayed as wearing, known as "nefer" beads.
 Famed throughout the ancient world for her outstanding beauty, Nefertiti remains the one of the most well known Queen of Egypt.
 Though Akhenaten had several wives, Queen Nefertiti was his chief wife.

-She was made famous by her painted limestone bust (above), now in Berlin's Egyptian Museum, shown to the right.
+She was made famous by her painted limestone bust pictured above, now in Berlin's Egyptian Museum, shown to the right.
 The bust, seen from two different angles, is indeed, the most famous depiction of Queen Nefertiti.
 Found in the workshop of the famed sculptor Thutmose, the bust is believed to be a sculptor's model.
 The technique which begins with a carved piece of limestone, requires the stone core to be first plastered and then richly painted.
 Flesh tones on the face give the bust life.

 Her full lips are enhanced by a bold red.
 Although the crystal inlay is missing from her left eye, both eyelids and brows are outlined in black.
 Her graceful elongated neck balances the tall, flat-top crown which adorns her sleek head.
 The vibrant colors of the her necklace and crown contrast the yellow-brown of her smooth skin.
 While everything is sculpted to perfection, the one flaw of the piece is a broken left ear.
 Because this remarkable sculpture is still in existence, it is no wonder why Nefertiti remains 'The Most Beautiful Woman in the World.'